szweibel/Augur/README.md

 Change 'settings.cfg.template' to 'settings.cfg'

-In settings.cfg, change the secret key to whatever you'd like, and fill in the appropriate info for Mysql.
+In settings.cfg, change the secret key to whatever you'd like, and replace <USER> and <PASSWORD> with the root username and password you use for MySQL.

 python manage.py restart_db

-sudo gunicorn -w 4 -b 0.0.0.0:5000 augur:app
+gunicorn -w 4 -b 0.0.0.0:5000 augur:app

 Now Augur is running on port 5000.
-Change the default password in manage.py line 21.
+Default username and password in manage.py line 16.